- 1 Eye Diseases And Their Types

 - Testosterone eyelid cream,

-- Nutritional supplements containg fish oil and omega-3.
+- Nutritional supplements containing fish oil and omega-3.

-One eye may get hindered by problems such as eyelid droop, tumor, or misaligned eyes (strabismus) that have not been corrected at a young age.
+One eye may get hindered by problems such as eyelid droop, tumour, or misaligned eyes (strabismus) that have not been corrected at a young age.

-When it is hard to see at night – especially while driving.
-Or when it is difficult to find your way around in dark places, such as movie theaters.
+When it is hard to see at night – especially while driving, or when it is difficult to find your way around in dark places, such as movie theatres.
 These eye conditions are signs of night blindness.
-Even though it is only a symptom, it is an important sign of many other eye diseases.
-Such as Nearsightedness, Cataracts, Keratoconus, and a lack of vitamin A, all cause a type of night blindness that your Eye Doctor Delhi would be able to fix.
+Even though it is only a symptom, it is an important sign of many other eye diseases such as Nearsightedness, Cataracts, Keratoconus, and a lack of vitamin A, all cause a type of night blindness that your Eye Doctor Delhi would be able to fix.

 Some people are born with this problem, or it might develop from a degenerative disease affecting the retina, and that usually can’t be treated.
 If you have it, you’ll need to be extra careful while venturing out.

-The colors we see are a result of how our eyes (and thereby our brains) decipher different wavelengths of light.
-People with color blindness have difficulty in seeing specific colors.
+The colours we see are a result of how our eyes (and thereby our brains) decipher different wavelengths of light.
+People with colour blindness have difficulty in seeing specific colours.
 Usually the primary ones, reds, greens, and blues.
-Color blindness is due to an absence or malfunction of color-sensitive cells located in the retina.
+Colour blindness is due to an absence or malfunction of colour-sensitive cells located in the retina.
 Mostly, this is genetic (people are born with it) but it can also be caused by age, eye diseases, eye trauma, or some medications.
-If the cause of the color blindness is hereditary, the problem cannot be corrected but the patient may be trained to adapt to understand color shades.
-When the color blindness is acquired, it may be treatable.
+If the cause of the colour blindness is hereditary, the problem cannot be corrected but the patient may be trained to adapt to understand colour shades.
+When you feel the need you must go for a colour blindness test.

 Very rarely glaucoma can also be caused by: